NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

  ```
  You can try it [here](https://godbolt.org/z/569Yfn)

  ---

  # Algorithms in STL
-The standard template library STL defines a set of general purpose containers and algorithms.
-You are almost always advised to use those instead of writing your own.
-Furthermore, since C++17, most of the algorithms can take advantage of parallelisation.
-In this section we look at a few examples.
-Most of these algorithms need the <algorithm> or <numeric> header and they are defined over a range [start Iterator, end Iterator).
+- The standard template library STL defines a set of general purpose containers and algorithms.
+- You are almost always advised to use those instead of writing your own.
+- Furthermore, since C++17, most of the algorithms can take advantage of parallelisation.
+- In this section we look at a few examples.
+- Most of these algorithms need the <algorithm> or <numeric> header and they are defined over a range [start Iterator, end Iterator).

 ---

 ## STL containers and iterators

-Iterators are generalization of pointers and present a common interface to all STL containers and algorithms.
-For an array a pointer is sufficient since the elements of an array form a __contiguous__ location in memory.
-What if the elements are not stored contiguously?
-Since every container stores the elements differently, it implements its own methods to _iterate_ over its elements.
-This has the added value that the user does not need to know the internal workings of the container in order to be able to use it.
+- Iterators are generalization of pointers
+- They present a common interface to all STL containers and algorithms.
+- For an array a pointer is sufficient since the elements of an array form a __contiguous__ location in memory.
+- What if the elements are not stored contiguously?
+- Every container stores the elements differently,
+-  it implements its own methods to _iterate_ over its elements.
+- The user does not need to know the internal workings of the container

 ---

- Given a container ```c``` an iterator ```itr``` points at an element stored in ```c```.
-Therefore dereferencing an iterator ```*itr``` will return the element itself.
-Also iterators can be incremented and decremented like pointers: ```itr++``` and ```itr--```.
-Furthermore, every container ```c``` has a ```begin``` and ```end()``` method.
+ - Given a container ```c``` an iterator ```itr``` points at an element stored in ```c```.
+ - Therefore dereferencing an iterator ```*itr``` will return the element itself.
+ - Also iterators can be incremented and decremented like pointers: ```itr++``` and ```itr--```.
+ - Furthermore, every container ```c``` has a ```begin``` and ```end()``` method.

  ---

+### Example with vector
 ```cpp
 #include <vector>
 #include <iostream>